loverajoel/jstips/README.md

 $('#someelem').on('click', callback);
 ```
-You can take advantage of the closure scope in Javascript to pass arguments to callback funcitons.
+You can take advantage of the closure scope in Javascript to pass arguments to callback functions.
 Check this example:
 ```js
 function callback(a, b) {
 	return function() {